-Some films are great whilst others are terrible.
+Some films are great.
+Some are terrible.
 Some are even so bad they are good, with their all-encompassing awfulness inspiring laughter.
-Then there are films like The Reverend.
-It means well, and you can tell that they really tried, but ultimately it falls short and is let down by some risible performances.
+The Reverend means well, but ultimately has to fall into the second category.

 Stuart Brennan plays the title character (real name not provided), an idealistic young Reverend assigned to his first parish.
 Despite some questions over his youth, his new flock seems to take to him well.
 Things soon take a turn for the worse when he is visited late at night by a mysterious young woman.
 One bite later and The Reverend has gained a Wolverine-like healing factor, along with a thirst for blood.
 Of course he is a righteous man and the film deals with his use of his newfound power, as he takes it upon himself to clean up the village.
 A village that whilst appearing quiet and gentle has a seedy underbelly lead by local businessman Harold Hickman (Tamer Hassan).

 Brennan comes off best of all the cast members as he attempts to imbue his character with some feeling.
 Starting out as a timid Reverend who has tea with old ladies, he tries to flesh out the character, becoming a more hardened killer looking to punish those who have sinned by the film’s end.
 To say the blame lies at his feet would be harsh, as the script doesn’t help him at all.